An initiative by

 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Suspendisse varius enim in eros elementum tristique.
 Duis cursus, mi quis viverra ornare, eros dolor interdum nulla, ut commodo diam libero vitae erat.
 Aenean faucibus nibh et justo cursus id rutrum lorem imperdiet.
 Nunc ut sem vitae risus tristique posuere.

-This Te Kete Hono initiative, by Stonefields Collaborative Trust, developed the next iteration of an equity-based assessment and feedback tool called the engagement slider which is easy to use, and provides immediate feedback to teachers by students, on their learning.
+This Te Kete Hono initiative developed the next iteration of an equity-based assessment and feedback tool called the engagement slider which is easy to use, and provides immediate feedback to teachers by students, on their learning.
 This feedback is then used to inform designs for learning that can better support student engagement and improved learning outcomes - for all learners.
 The feedback gathered is being used both in the moment and over time to inform knowledge about what works for all students regardless of their background or ability.

-Most assessment tools that are available to teachers in NZ are time consuming to administer and require high levels of evaluative capability to interpret and use the data.
+Most assessment tools that are available to teachers in Aotearoa New Zealand are time consuming to administer and require high levels of evaluative capability to interpret and use the data.
 Furthermore, student voice can be minimal or non existent despite research showing that this has a significant impact on student engagement and learning.

 They feel heard and like sharing their thoughts and giving feedback.
 My practice has changed as a result as I am more open to the learner feedback and see it as an opportunity to change up the learning design to better meet their needs.

-This initiative was a collaboration and co-design between researchers, statisticians, teachers, school leaders, students, and product developers who continue to work together to address complex educational challenges and provide innovative solutions.
+The initiative was a collaboration and co-design between researchers, statisticians, teachers, school leaders, students, parents, and product developers who continue to work together to address complex educational challenges and provide innovative solutions.

 Key learnings